-If you have a marketing budget, you may consider paid advertising as well.
+If you have a marketing budget, you may also consider paid advertising.
 However, you need to see this as an investment long-term because it doesn’t pay off immediately.
-As you don’t sell something but build an active community, you can monetize it later.
+You can monetize it later if you don’t sell something but build an active community.
 Facebook ads or Stumble upon ads are recommended.

 SEO is an excellent way to get traffic and promote your forum in any niche.
-The only downside is that it takes time to rank your website for the terms you want, and the competition is fierce.
+The only downside is that ranking your website for the terms you want takes time, and the competition is fierce.

 Make sure your forum is SEO-friendly.
-Follow our complete SEO Checklist and make sure you tick most of the bullets.
+Follow our complete SEO Checklist and tick most of the bullets.
 Fortunately, most of the forum platforms are built following SEO rules.

-We’ve written many articles on both onsite and offsite SEO and covered everything you need in detail.
+We’ve written many on-site and offsite SEO articles and covered everything you need in detail.
 Here are several of them that will help you do proper SEO:

 On-Site SEO Tutorials